Withdrawal from University

 - Students will be officially un-enrolled from the university if they have failed to pass all required examinations (preliminary, intermediate or final) for the last time, as in accordance with the examination regulations, or if they have not fulfilled the requirements for application to one of these examinations for reasons within their control.

 - In this case, mandatory withdrawal officially occurs.
-This means that the TUM must take the initial action and declare the withdrawal: the student must not take the initiative to withdraw.
+This means that the TUM must take the initial action and declare the withdrawal: the student is not required to take the initiative to withdraw.

 - Mandatory withdrawal is the result of ultimately failing and is declared simultaneously with the examination results in the case of such failure.
 Withdrawal becomes effective with receipt of notification.